MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 ### Burning the bin file to your STM32F103:
 Use MINGW32 under windows for flashing your STM32F103.
-Need installing some more python modules (pySerial, PyUSB) if needed.
+If needed installing missing python modules (pySerial, PyUSB).
 Use the python scripts from [BMP](https://github.com/blacksphere/blackmagic/tree/master/scripts).
 Connecting [guid](https://medium.com/@paramaggarwal/converting-an-stm32f103-board-to-a-black-magic-probe-c013cf2cc38c).
 Move the BOOT0 jumper to 1 on STM32F103 then connecting it with the serial adapter.